How to Eat Muesli Correctly

 Now, before some of you write to me to say some of these benefits are only, as yet, conjecture, I would like to point out that my health will not wait until science gets its finger out and finds a way of proving these hypotheses.
 I would rather eat them now and trust that they are providing healthy, balanced nutrition to my poor old body.

-Hazelnuts: again another rich source of Vit.
-E with its many useful health benefits.
+- Hazelnuts: again, another rich source of vitamin E with its many useful health benefits.

 - BBC NEWS | Health | Breakfast is \'most important meal\'

 Eating breakfast is the secret to staying healthy, according to evidence unearthed in the US.